Tulane/wp-stcharles_theme/README.md

 # "St. Charles" Theme

 This repo contains a WordPress theme built to support "Gutenberg" blocks of the [Tulane Sites] platform.
 This theme includes many modern standards for developing/designing websites.
-We've created [a directory of different sites] using the theme.
+We've created [a directory of different sites] using this theme.

 ### Theme Highlights
 - *Gutenberg Ready*: This theme is made for WordPress’s “[Gutenberg]” block editor.